 If your job requires sitting, get up every hour and march for a minute.
 Why not have a walking meeting?

 Mistake #5: Wrong exercises!
-(Sit-ups and stretching)

 If you’re doing sit-ups or the wrong stretches, you could be doing more harm than good.
 Here are two exercises to avoid:

 If you’ve got a disc problem, which is true for 70% of low back pain sufferers, sit-ups will make things worse.
+Each rep, you are actually compressing the discs and reinforcing poor posture.

 Hamstring stretching – When your hamstrings are tight, stretching, believe it or not, is not always the best approach.